What is Authentic Amish Food?

 Best Amish Recipes

-This post contains twenty-five of the most authentic Amish recipes.
-It’s food that I ate as an Amish kid.
+This post contains links to over thirty of the most authentic Amish recipes.
+It's food that I ate as an Amish kid.
 Some of the recipes are very easy and quick to make, while others require more time and skill.

 Amazon Affiliate Links to Amish Cookbooks...